-Bill ID/Topic Location Summary Position AB 847 Grayson D Housing: transportation- related impact fees grant program.
+Bill ID/Topic Location Summary Position AB 847 Grayson D Housing: transportation-related impact fees grant program.
 4/26/2019-A. 2 YEAR 4/26/2019-Failed Deadline pursuant to Rule 61(a)(2).
 (Last location was H. & C.D. on 4/1/2019)(May be acted upon Jan 2020) Existing law establishes the Department of Housing and Community Development in the Business, Consumer Services, and Housing Agency.
 The department is responsible for administering various housing and home loan programs throughout the state.
 Existing law requires the department, on or before January 1, 2019, to establish the Housing for a Healthy California Program to create supportive housing opportunities through grants to counties for capital and operating assistance, as specified, or operating reserve grants and capital loans to developers, or both.
-This bill would require the department, upon appropriation by the Legislature, to establish a competitive grant program to award grants to cities and counties to offset up to 100% of any transportation- related impact fees exacted upon a qualifying housing development project, as defined, by the local jurisdiction.
+This bill would require the department, upon appropriation by the Legislature, to establish a competitive grant program to award grants to cities and counties to offset up to 100% of any transportation-related impact fees exacted upon a qualifying housing development project, as defined, by the local jurisdiction.
 Watch AB 881 Bloom D Accessory dwelling units.
-6/18/2019- S. GOV. & F. 6/19/2019-From committee: Do pass and re-refer to Com. on GOV. & F. (Ayes 9.
-Noes 1.)
-(June 18).
-Re- referred to Com. on GOV. & F. (1)The Planning and Zoning Law provides for the creation of accessory dwelling units by local ordinance, or, if a local agency has not adopted an ordinance, by ministerial approval, in accordance with specified standards and conditions.
+5/22/2019- S. HOUSING 5/22/2019-Referred to Coms. on HOUSING and GOV. & F. (1)The Planning and Zoning Law provides for the creation of accessory dwelling units by local ordinance, or, if a local agency has not adopted an ordinance, by ministerial approval, in accordance with specified standards and conditions.
 Existing law requires the ordinance to designate areas where accessory dwelling units may be permitted and authorizes the designated areas to be based on criteria that includes, but is not limited to, the adequacy of water and sewer services and the impact of accessory dwelling units on traffic flow and public safety.
-This bill would instead require a local agency to designate these areas based on the adequacy of water and sewer services and the impact of accessory dwelling units safety.
+This bill would instead require a local agency to designate these areas based on the adequacy of water and sewer services and the impact of accessory dwelling units on traffic flow and public safety.
 This bill contains other related provisions and other existing laws.